International Students

 06

 The Aspen Music Festival and School welcomes nearly 200 international students over the course of each summer.
 In any given season, students come to Aspen from approximately forty countries.
 The Office of Student Services is well acquainted with the challenges of studying abroad and is equipped to help you make your plans.
-Please read the following information before applying.
+Please read the following information before applying and contact the Office of Student Services at studentservices@aspenmusic.org for further information or questions.

 English Proficiency and Correspondence